 How do you hold a microphone when giving a speech?
 Holding a microphone when giving a speech is similar to when singing live.
 The best way to hold a microphone when speaking is at a distance of 2-10 inches from the mouth and at a 45-degree angle downward.
 Aim the capsule (front) of the microphone at the mouth and hold the microphone in the middle.
 For comfort, keep a medium grip, flexible wrist, and elbow down.

-For a more detailed answer, head on over to my article on How To Hold A Microphone When Public Speaking And Presenting.
+For a more detailed answer, check out my article on How To Hold A Microphone When Public Speaking And Presenting.

 What are the best handheld microphones for singing live?
 Cardioid-type directional dynamic microphones make for the best handheld microphones in vocal performances.
 They are durable, rugged, and resilient to moisture.
 Their directionality allows them to capture the voice while rejecting other sounds on a noisy stage.
 Their null point (back of the mic) helps reduce the risk of feedback.